-We all need a hobby: That diversion in our life that takes us away from the stresses and strains of modern day living.
+We all need a hobby: That diversion in our life that takes us away from the stresses and strains of modern-day living.
 Whether it’s a gentle outdoor activity such as hiking, or a more active sport like tennis or golf, many hobbies can get our bodies moving and improve our physical health.
+But, hobbies can take on a life of their own, but you can save money and still have a few hobbies.

 Sedentary hobbies are there to benefit the mind.
 Maybe you’re still adding to that stamp collection from your youth or you’ve discovered a new online card game.
 Whatever your preference, hobbies are important but, rather than take over our lives, they should remain a happy distraction.